IAmMasterCraft/node-web-server/README.md

 # BASIC Node JS Web Server

-This is just a basic and very simple node js web server that sends a plain text, a json object and html web page to the client
+This is just a basic and very simple node js web server that sends a plain text, a json object and html web page to the client/browser

 ## Installation